 The Best Homeowners Insurance in Illinois

-Typical Illinois home insurance premiums sit comfortably below the national average — but the increasing age of Illinois homes and an upswing in severe storms could shift this balance.
-And as the cost of homeowners claims continues to rise, it’s more important than ever to make sure you get the best possible rate on your policy.
+Typical Illinois homeowners insurance premiums are below the national average — but the increasing age of Illinois homes and an upswing in tornadoes could shift this balance.
+And as the cost of homeowners insurance claims continues to rise, It’s more important than ever to make sure you get the best rate possible on your policy.

 There are many factors that determine homeowners insurance premiums, including the age of your home, previous claims you’ve made, and your creditworthiness.
 Each company weighs these considerations differently, so the only way to find your best rate is to compare quotes from several providers.
 We evaluated coverage, customer support, and company ratings for the top six providers in Illinois to get you started.

 How We Found the Best Homeowners Insurance in Illinois

 We tackled Illinois homeowners insurance using the same criteria we developed for our nationwide homeowners insurance review.
-Starting with the state’s top five providers by market share, we did a deep dive into each company’s policy offerings and reputation.
+Starting with the state’s top providers by market share, we did a deep dive into each company’s policy offerings and reputation.
 Specifically, we looked for strong financial backing (high ratings from A.M.
 Best, indicating a company’s ability to pay out on claims), as well as robust coverage, plenty of discounts, and responsive customer support channels.
 We also evaluated the quality of each company’s online resources, looking for tools that simplify policy shopping, quotes, and filing a claims.